tmoosting/Schemer/README.md

 # Schemer
 Graduation Research Project for Masters program: Media Technology in Leiden.

-A data framework with Unity application that translates political settings through an SQLite database into political hierarchies that can be acted upon to simular political power dynamics.
+A data framework with Unity application that translates political settings through an SQLite database into political hierarchies which can be acted upon to simular political power dynamics.

 Original research question: